kenedwardtan/ably/README.md

 Figure 2.
 Labeled sections in the sample environment

-The orange arrows direct to lines that are linted.
-In this case, there are four (4) lines that show underlines underneath, indicating that they are inaccessible.
-This is then related to the warning report at the bottom which show what **accessibility guideline is violated**, which **line and column** do they occur (indicated by the lint), and a **suggestion** on how to resolve the violation.
-At the left, there is a sidebar that indicates the inaccessible code, the line where it occurs, the same suggestion in the warning report, and the score indicated inside the colored box.
+As seen inside the purple box, linted lines—those with accessibility violations—are marked by a yellow underline.
+This is then related to the warning report at the bottom, marked with a blue box, showing which **accessibility guideline/s are violated**, which **line and column** do they occur (indicated by the lint), and a **suggestion** on how to resolve the violation.
+Then finally, on the left-hand side, is a sidebar that shows the number of inaccessible code, lists all suggestions, and displays the code's overall accessibility score.

 ### Linting